j4kim/calsync/README.md

 ## Run

-Be sure to use python 3 :
-> `python --version`

 > `python src/calsync.py calsync.conf.json`

-for more informations on arguments :
+For more informations on arguments :
 > `python src/calsync.py --help`

 You can also use `run.sh` or `run.bat` for quick run.